 As an investigator, I know that there have been and continue to be significant protections against citizens accessing information relating to other citizens.
 In the counter-terrorism era, there are now significant and increasing protections against citizens accessing information relating to governance, especially as it relates to the nebulous concept of national security.
 Finally, in the digital age, there is now virtually no protection against the accessing of information relating to citizens by government.
 As former Greens senator Scott Ludlam said of the metadata collection bill in 2015, “This legislation betrays a mindset that inverts the power relationship between the state and the individual.”

 My belief is that we may as well give up fighting against the government with respect to the increase in their powers to access information relating to citizens – that battle has been lost.
-What we need to do to regain the balance of power is to fight to for the right of citizens and private entities to access information relating to governance and relating to fellow citizens.
-A good start would be empowering investigators and those who seek transparency and rejecting the government proposition that they alone deserve to know the truth.
+What we need to do to regain the balance of power is to fight for the right of citizens and private entities to access information relating to governance and relating to fellow citizens.
+A good start would be empowering investigators and those who seek transparency and rejecting the proposition put forward by those in the government that they alone deserve to know the truth.